The Dragon Bridge, Ljubljana. Ljubljana is a wonderful city, easy to reach from the UK without flying, by train... |

 Step 1, book your London to Paris ticket at www.eurostar.com.

-Booking opens up to 180 days ahead, but I recommend waiting until onward trains are open for booking so their times can be confirmed, before buying a non-refundable Eurostar ticket.
-More information about when bookings open.
+Booking opens up to 6 months ahead, sometimes more, but I recommend waiting until onward trains are open for booking so their times can be confirmed before committing to a non-refundable Eurostar ticket.
+More about when bookings open.

 If you're returning, London to Paris should be booked as a round trip because Eurostar return fares are significantly less than two one-ways.
 All onward trains beyond Paris are one-way ticketed so a return is simply two one ways and you might find it easier to book one way at a time.